eifos-git/graphene-monitor/docs/tutorials.rst

 * Create new_action.py as a submodule inside of action.
 * Add a new class NewAction that inherits AbstractAction.
 * Implement the method fire(message) that receive a message as string and is supposed to be sent to the user in any way.
-* Change the action.class attribute in config to monitor.action.new_action.NewAction
+* Change the action.class attribute in config to monitor.action.new_action.NewAction or new_action.NewAction